Advanced

 Create a signer

-Firstly, we need to get and instantiate a signer using the EthersAdapter from the Protocol Kit, which will be the owner of a Safe account after it's deployed.
+Firstly, we need to get a signer, which will be the owner of a Safe account after it's deployed.

-In this example, we use a private key, but any method to get a signer (opens in a new tab) can be used.
+In this example, we use a private key, but any way to get an EIP-1193 compatible signer can be used.

 _10